The Lord of the Rings Online: Mordor: Interlude: Shades in the Swamp

 While the Wise rest under Grimbeorn's roof, Gandalf brings the player's attention to the recent disturbance in the Gladden Fields, where shades of the dead have been seen by local Woodmen.
 The player ventures forth to investigate, accompanied by Gandalf, Lord Elrond and Glorfindel.
-Together they discover that the River-Maiden of Gladden (a spirit of the same nature as Tom Bombadil's wife Goldberry) has been keeping a shade of a Man in deep slumber for an untold number of years.
+Together they discover that the River-Maiden of Gladden (a spirit of the same nature as Tom Bombadil's wife Goldberry) has been keeping the shade of a Man in deep slumber for an untold number of years.
 To their amazement, Elrond recognizes the shade as the spirit of none other than Isildur himself.

 The Black Book storyline concludes in the Minas Morgul expansion.

 New zones

-The Mordor expansions adds Mordor itself as the new section of Middle-Earth, the first region of which was the Plateu of Gorgoroth.
-The Plateu itself is further divided into five distinct areas, each with a separate storyline and a set of Deeds:
+The Mordor expansions adds Mordor itself as the new section of Middle-Earth, the first region of which was the Plateau of Gorgoroth.
+The Plateau itself is further divided into five distinct areas, each with a separate storyline and a set of Deeds: